-Caused by Dirofilara immitis, heartworms are a potentially fatal parasitic worm living in the pulmonary arteries, lungs and hearts of cats.
-Heartworms are nematodes, a type of roundworm, they are several inches long, thin and white.
+Also known as 'dirofilariasis', heartworm is a serious parasitic infection caused by the nematode Dirofilaria immitis which lives in the pulmonary arteries, lungs, and hearts of cats.
+Heartworms are a type of roundworm, they are several inches long, thin and white.

-Heartworms are a common parasite in dogs, although cats do become infected and may develop disease.
-However, while cats are more resistant to heartworm infestations than dogs, cats in particular are extremely vulnerable to heartworm and even a small number can lead to death.
+Heartworms are a common parasite in dogs, although cats can also become infected and may develop disease.
+While cats may be more resistant to heartworm infection than dogs, cats, in particular, are extremely vulnerable to heartworm and even a small number can cause death.

 Life cycle of heartworms:

-In an infected animal, the adult heartworms produce their young, known as microfilaria, which swim around the bloodstream.
-Microfilaria require an intermediate host in the form of the mosquito.
+In an infected animal, the adult heartworms produce their young, known as microfilaria, which swims around the bloodstream.
+Microfilaria requires an intermediate host in the form of the mosquito.
 When the mosquito bites an infected animal, it takes up some of these microfilaria circulating in the animal's blood.
-Once inside the mosquito, they undergo further maturation, which takes 10 - 14 days, in which time they become infective larvae.
+Once inside the mosquito, they undergo further maturation, which takes 10 - 14 days, at which time they become infective larvae.
 When the mosquito feeds from a cat or dog, these infective larvae are injected into the animal.

 Once in the cat, they take around 8 months to mature to adult worms.
 When they have matured they make their way to the heart (although other organs can also be infected with heartworms).
+Heartworms live primarily in the right-hand side of the heart and in the blood vessels going to the lungs.
 Due to their resistance, cats are usually only infected with a small number of heartworms (usually between 1-3 worms), whereas in dogs numbers are generally higher.
 However, cats do not tolerate heartworm infection as well as dogs and even one or two heartworms can cause death.

 Heartworms live in dogs for around 5-7 years and in cats for around 2-3 years.
 Cats are commonly found to have only one sex of heartworm, and it is unusual for cats to have microfilaria in their bloodstream.
 It is uncommon for heartworms in cats to produce microfilaria, due to the low number of worms found in cats.